The 2014 Cadillac ELR takes plug-in hybrid technology upscale.

 The 2014 Cadillac ELR is an all-new model.

-The ELR offers four dynamic driving modes.
+The ELR will offer four dynamic driving modes.
 Tour is the default setting, while Sport sharpens throttle, steering and suspension response.
 Mountain delivers additional power as needed when ascending grades and Hold allows drivers to switch to the gasoline engine during highway commutes and preserve electrical energy for slower city driving.

-The ELR also features a regenerative braking system with a twist: steering-wheel-mounted "shift" paddles that enable more aggressive deceleration and convert the ELR's momentum into electrical energy that is then sent to and stored in the battery.
+The ELR will also feature a regenerative braking system with a twist: steering-wheel-mounted "shift" paddles that enable more aggressive deceleration and convert the ELR's momentum into electrical energy that is then sent to and stored in the battery.
 Think of it as downshifting that replenishes the battery and quite possibly a handy feature for use on downhill roads.

 Inside, expect a cabin trimmed in leather, suede, chrome and wood, anchored by the 8-inch touchscreen that runs the CUE infotainment system.
 Passengers control audio, navigation and climate functions through touch-sensitive buttons on the center stack or through smartphone/tablet-style hand gestures on the touchscreen display.
 A Bose 10-speaker audio system with active noise cancellation comes standard.
 Equally snazzy is the Safety Alert Seat, which vibrates the driver seat when an obstacle is detected.
 Forward collision alert and lane departure warning also come standard, while blind-spot monitoring and rear cross-traffic alert are available.

 Cadillac claims the ELR can cover more than 300 total miles with a full 9.3-gallon fuel tank and full battery charge.
 Range and fuel economy could improve if GM equips the ELR with a smaller three-cylinder engine under consideration, although that's unlikely to happen before 2015.